 Terminal

-The terminal resource provides an interactive shell session tab that users can use to execute commands in a container or VM.
+The terminal resource provides an interactive shell session tab that users can use to execute commands in a container.
 It creates a fully functional terminal emulator in the browser that connects to the target resource.

 Use Cases